SabaLab/diffEnrich/README.md

 perform customized analyses with the most up-to-date versions of the data contained in the database.
-In addition, accessing the KEGG API is very easy using statistical programming tools like R or Python and integrating data retrevial into user’s code makes the program reproducible.
+In addition, accessing the KEGG API is very easy using statistical programming tools like R or Python and integrating data retrieval into user’s code makes the program reproducible.
 To further enforce reproducibilty *diffEnrich* adds a date and KEGG release tag to all data files it generates from accessing the API.
 For update histories and release notes for the KEGG REST API please